|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 Guided Safaris Tours

-Enjoy a tour to Featherbed Reserve.
-This reserve offers visitors an unforgettable experience on the Knysna Lagoon.
-The Lagoon, more accurately defined as an estuary, has five fresh water rivers flowing into it from the surrounding Outeniqua Mountains meeting with the surge of sea water from the Indian Ocean which enters through the mighty headlands – known as the 'Knysna Heads' (grand sandstone cliffs towering above the entrance to the Knysna Lagoon).
-The Reserve is a privately-owned and registered Nature Reserve and South African Heritage Site.
-Accessible only by ferry it is a pristine piece of paradise.
-The tour includes a drive through the reserve, to the top of the Western Head and an optional 2.2km guided walk, through Milkwood forests onto steep sandstone cliffs, into ancient Khoi Khoi sea caves and along a coastal path of fynbos vegetation.
-Learn about the ecology, fauna, flora marine and bird life in the reserve including but not limited to the Black African Oyster Catcher, Knysna Loerie, endangered Knysna Sea Horse and rare Blue Duiker.
+Today we go on a tour to the Featherbed Reserve.
+Featherbed gives visitors to the Garden Route an unforgettable experience on the Knysna Lagoon.
+The Lagoon, more accurately defined as an estuary, has five fresh water rivers flowing in from the surrounding Outeniqua Mountains meeting with the surge of sea water from the Indian Ocean through the mighty headlands – known as the 'Knysna Heads' - the grand sandstone cliffs towering above the entrance to the Knysna Lagoon.
+Featherbed is a privately-owned, registered Nature Reserve and a South African Heritage Site, No.59.
+It is a pristine piece of paradise situated on the Western Head of Knysna and is accessible by ferry only.
+After driving through the reserve to the top of the Western Head, you can take the optional, 2.2 kilometre guided walk, passing through Milkwood forests onto the steep sandstone cliffs, into ancient Khoi Khoi sea caves and along a scenic coastal path fringed with aromatic fynbos.
+Your guide will inform you on the ecology, fauna, flora, bird and marine life in the reserve.
+On the coastal walk back, you can often spot the resident Black African Oyster Catcher, one of the rarest coastal birds in South Africa.
+Featherbed Nature Reserve is home to a breeding program of the rare Blue Duiker - one of the smallest antelope species in the world - the beautiful Knysna Loerie and the endangered Knysna Sea Horse.

 Lunch will be at The Forest Restaurant is situated on the edge of the Lagoon under a canopy of Milkwood trees.

 The remainder of the afternoon is at leisure to enjoy what Knysna has to offer.